-- Where an agriculture-related use is to be developed on a portion of an agricultural lot, the following additional criteria shall also be satisfied: - i) Any new buildings, structures or facilities for the agriculture-related use shall be located in close proximity to the dwelling and/or principle farm building complex on the property, unless it can be demonstrated that there are specific health, safety and/or other operational requirements that would preclude such a location. - ii) Where the proposed agriculture-related use cannot be located in close proximity to the dwelling and/or principal farm building complex on the property, it shall be demonstrated that the proposed location, site layout and configuration, building design and associated services and facilities will:

-a) Minimize disruption to and loss of prime agricultural lands and potential compatibility issues with existing and future agricultural operations in the vicinity to the extent possible;

-- b) Will not negatively impact the flexibility or suitability of the parcel to be used exclusively for agriculture in the future, should the agriculture-related use cease; and - c) Will maximize the continued use of the lot for agricultural purposes by locating on lands with existing constraints for agriculture, where they exist, and not create small or irregularly shaped areas for tillage and cropping. - A limited amount of open storage may be permitted, provided that such storage is appropriately screened from public view and neighboring properties. - Agriculture-related uses shall be compatible with and not hinder surrounding agricultural operations or other nearby land uses.
+- Where an agriculture-related use is to be developed on a portion of an agricultural lot, the following additional criteria shall also be satisfied: - i) Any new buildings, structures or facilities for the agriculture-related use shall be located in close proximity to the dwelling and/or principal farm building complex on the property, unless it can be demonstrated that there are specific health, safety and/or other operational requirements that would preclude such a location; and, - ii) Where the proposed agriculture-related use cannot be located in close proximity to the dwelling and/or principal farm building complex on the property, it shall be demonstrated that the proposed location, site layout and configuration, building design, and associated services and facilities will: - a) Minimize disruption to and loss of prime agricultural lands and potential compatibility issues with existing and future agricultural operations in the vicinity to the extent possible; - b) Not negatively impact the flexibility or suitability of the parcel to be used exclusively for agriculture in the future, should the agriculture-related use cease; and, - c) Maximize the continued use of the lot for agricultural purposes by locating on lands with existing constraints for agriculture, where they exist, and not create small or irregularly shaped areas for tillage and cropping. - A limited amount of open storage may be permitted for an agriculture-related use, provided that such storage is appropriately screened from public view, neighboring properties and residential dwellings on adjacent lots. - All new buildings and/or structures used or occupied by the agriculture-related use shall be designed and constructed so at to maintain the agricultural character of the property/area and be easily removed without negatively impacting the agricultural capability of the land, or easily converted to agriculture use should the agriculture-related use on the lot cease (e.g., be moved to a settlement to facilitate the expansion).